wooorm/svg-event-attributes/readme.md

 ## API

-`svgEventAttributes` exports the following identifiers: `svgEventAttributes`.
+`svg-event-attributes` exports the following identifiers: `svgEventAttributes`.
 There is no default export.

 ### `svgEventAttributes`